Registrar General's Building: Description

 A three-storey Neo-Gothic sandstone-faced office building with attic storey and basement, of steel-framed construction with reinforced concrete floor and slate covered steel framed roof.
 The facades contain some elaborate gothic detailing to windows and good carving work to gables and over entrances.
 The three large gables facing Prince Albert Road are flanked by castellated corner turrets, whilst the facade to Queen's Square has a similar small gable flanked by two turrets on each side.
 The initials CH (Colin Hudson, stonemason), are carved into one of the string course bosses at about second-floor level on the western side return wall of the main entrance facing St. Mary's.
 Nearby on a small octagonal turret are the initials of his father HCH (Herbert Charles Hudson).
 On the eastern side of the main entrance on the east and west elevations, with initials of the architects and clerks of works.
 On the keystone of the arch over the main entrance are the entwined numbers 1912.

 Modifications and dates

-Originally U-shaped, the north side was closed off by an addition in the 1930s and further extended in the 1960s.
+Originally U-shaped, the north side was closed off by an addition in 1953 and further extended in the 1960s.